danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > if you go beyond it, you are bound to be carried away down a precipice in the end; just as with the shoe, if you once go beyond the foot, your shoe puts on gilding, and soon purple and embroidery.
 > For when once you go beyond the measure there is no limit.
 >
-> 1. Women from fourteen years upwards are called 'madam' by men.
+> 1. Women from fourteen years upwards are called "madam" by men.
 > Wherefore, when they see that the only advantage they have got is to be marriageable, they begin to make themselves smart and to set all their hopes on this.
 > We must take pains then to make them understand that they are really honoured for nothing but a modest and decorous life.
 >